Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 By Wei Ming T. on Mar 5, 2025

 When choosing a device for machine learning, one of the biggest factors to consider is hardware acceleration.
 GPUs drastically improve the speed of training deep learning models, making them essential for any serious machine learning workflow.
-However, the choice of GPU depends on the platform, NVIDIA's CUDA ecosystem has been the industry standard, but Apple's Metal framework has emerged as an alternative for Mac users.
+However, the choice of GPU depends on the platform.
+NVIDIA's CUDA ecosystem has been the industry standard, but Apple's Metal framework has emerged as an alternative for Mac users.

-For those wondering whether a MacBook with an Apple GPU can compete with an NVIDIA-powered deep learning rig, this benchmark compares performance across different setups, including a Windows desktop (using Ubuntu Bash) with an NVIDIA GPU, MacBooks with Apple Silicon GPUs, and Google Colab's free cloud GPUs.
+For those wondering whether a MacBook with an Apple GPU can compete with an NVIDIA-powered deep learning rig, this benchmark compares performance across different setups, including a Windows desktop (using Ubuntu Bash) with an NVIDIA GPU, MacBooks with Apple Silicon GPUs, and Google Colab's free and paid cloud GPUs.

 By running the same deep learning model on these different hardware configurations, we can evaluate their training speed and see how practical each option is for machine learning workloads.